L!fe of a Local

 Stop 1: Grab a local coffee and brunch

 There's nothing we like more than a good cup of coffee.
-With four local coffee shops and a handful of good local breakfast joints, the best cup of java is just around the corner.
+With several local coffee shops and a handful of good local breakfast joints, the best cup of java is just around the corner.
 Consider swinging by the Rising Trout and adding a cinnamon roll to your plate.
 Looking for something a little more hearty?
 The bagel sandwich at Six 18 Coffee is divine.
-Pourman's is a fantastic option for a southwest flavor, Doc's has a great buffet on the weekends, and Parr Creek Bakery is flush with delicious home-baked goods.
+Doc's has a great buffet on the weekends, and Parr Creek Bakery is flush with delicious home-baked goods.